vulgo/prime-b460i-plus-hackintosh/README.md

 # Prime B460i-PLUS hackintosh

 **macOS 13 is not supported by this repository at this time.
-Branch next exists which has been updated to OpenCore 0.8.5 for testing Ventura installation and USB support which is unconfirmed**
+Branch next exists which has been updated to OpenCore 0.8.5 for testing Ventura installation and USB support which is unconfirmed.
+See [#16](https://github.com/vulgo/prime-b460i-plus-hackintosh/pull/16)**.

 OpenCore configuration for running macOS 12 on the ASUS Prime B460i-PLUS motherboard.
 Without obsolete or cosmetic patches, the goal is simply macOS 12 working well on compatible hardware.